rabbitmq/rabbitmq-website/kubernetes/operator/quickstart-operator.md

 ---
 # RabbitMQ Cluster Kubernetes Operator Quickstart

 This is the fastest way to get up and running with a RabbitMQ cluster deployed by the Cluster Operator.
+The steps in this quickstart are also demonstrated in the KubeCon + CloudNativeCon North America 2021 talk [RabbitMQ on Kubernetes Deep Dive](https://youtu.be/GxdyQSUEj5U?feature=shared).
 More detailed resources are available for [installation](./install-operator), [usage](./using-operator) and [API reference](./using-operator).

 ## Prerequisites